 Oil typically coats the coastal structures and the sparse plant and animal life associated with them.
 Vertical wall structures (seawalls, bulkheads) exposed to open ocean waves have the lowest ESI ranking because they are either self cleaning or they typically can handle the use of intrusive cleanup techniques such as low and high pressure washing and sandblasting.
-These techniques were used to cleanup the seawall and revetment at Galveston after the Alvenus oil spill in 1984.
 Oil penetration on vertical walls is limited to surface roughness features and cracks.
 The reason riprap revetments have a moderately high ESI ranking is the increased surface area and large voids that trap oil between the blocks.
 Some of the major cleanup concerns regarding coastal structures are logistics and the recovery of treated oil.